 Dehydration should always be considered as a cause for any of the following:

 You need a germ.
-The germ lives in or on its host, another person, an animal or a contaminated surface eg a door handle, worktop or equipment.
+The germ lives in or on its host, another person, an animal or a contaminated surface, for example a door handle, worktop or equipment.

 The germ is passed on by either direct or indirect contact which can be coughing, sneezing, hand contact with someone who carries the germ on their hand or by touching a contaminated surface.